 There's always a frission of excitement when you board an overnight train headed for the Alps, knowing that next morning you'll arrive minutes from the slopes.

-Years ago, the Snow Train with it's legendary Disco Carriage meant that the bonhomie and party continued (in the bar-disco) from the moment you boarded until you arrived.
+Years ago, the Snow Train with it's legendary Disco Carriage meant that, if you wanted to, you could party — however unwisely — from the moment you boarded until you arrived the next morning.
 Things are different on the Eurostar.
 The atmosphere has been some what muted by Eurostar's banning of alcohol on board.
 You can bring your own food on board, but you can't bring alchohol, nor can you buy it at the bar.

 You may also want to see our more in-depth guide to the experience onboard the overnight Eurostar Ski Train.